 What Is Egg Allergy?

-Hen’s egg allergy is among the most common food allergies in young children, but is less common in older children and adults.
-Most children eventually outgrow their allergy to egg, although some individuals remain allergic to egg throughout their lives.
-Young children who are allergic to uncooked egg but can eat baked egg without reacting may be more likely to outgrow their egg allergy at an earlier age than young children who react to baked egg.
+Hen’s egg allergy is among the most common food allergies in infants and young children, but is less common in older children and adults.
+Most children eventually outgrow their allergy to egg (71% by 6 years of age),1 although some individuals remain allergic to egg throughout their lives.

 Experts estimate that as many as 2 percent of children are allergic to eggs.

 Get to know this document, the cornerstone of personalized treatment for anyone with a food allergy.

 Your food allergy story powers research that changes lives.

 Join the FARE Patient Registry® - making a difference is easy and confidential.Join Patient Registry

 1The natural history of egg allergy in observational cohort.
 Sicherer SH, et al. J Allergy Clin Immunol 2014;133(2)492.

 2Immunologic changes in children with egg allergy ingesting extensively heated egg.
 Lemon-Mule H, et al. J Allergy Clin Immunol 2008;122 (5):977.

 3Dietary baked egg accelerates resolution of egg allergy.
 Leonard SH, et al. J Allergy Clin Immunol 2012;130 2):473.